All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 When to Slow Down the Dose Escalation

 The standard dose escalation schedule is a guideline, not a rigid rule.
 If your nausea is severe or persistent at a given dose, talk to your provider about staying at that dose for an additional 4 weeks before stepping up.
-There is no clinical downside to a slower escalation, and most patients still achieve excellent weight loss results even if they take longer to reach the full dose.
+There's no clinical downside to a slower escalation, and most patients still achieve excellent weight loss results even if they take longer to reach the full dose.

-Some patients ultimately stabilize at a dose lower than the maximum (for example, 1.7 mg instead of 2.4 mg) because the nausea at the highest dose is not tolerable.
+Some patients ultimately stabilize at a dose lower than the maximum (for example, 1.7 mg instead of 2.4 mg) because the nausea at the highest dose isn't tolerable.
 This is a perfectly valid approach, as a slightly lower dose that you can tolerate long-term is better than a higher dose that you stop taking because of side effects.

 When Nausea Is a Warning Sign